danielc777888/holidays/README.md

 # Holidays
 - Public holidays with Haskell.
 - Because lazy programmers need holidays!
 - Provides a small EDSL for finding dates.
+(Very useful if you are a lonely programmer)

 ## Examples